sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-09-15-first-bit-in-ankara.md

 We have a restaurant that is a total of 100 of my steps away from the front door of our apartment building.
 The first time I went there no one spoke English, so I just ordered the first 4 things on the menu and 2 soups.
 I knew the word for soup.
 Turns out I ordered pide and out the family are huge fans!
 Pretty sure we’ll be going there very often.
 Pide is a thin break, baked with minimal toppings, served with tomato, lettuce, cucumber, cicik (yogurt sauce with dill), ezme (red pepper salsa) and lemon.
 You pile all the side on the pide, roll it up and enjoy.

 For home meals, not much variety, but it works for us.
-They usually involve wraps...ettuce, cucumber, yogurt sauce (pros at making it now), pickles, meat, tomatoes and some other sauces we've come to like.
+They usually involve wraps...lettuce, cucumber, yogurt sauce (pros at making it now), pickles, meat, tomatoes and some other sauces we've come to like.

 ![Alt text](/images/travel3/PXL_20231002_141302699.jpg)
 ![Alt text](/images/travel3/PXL_20230929_151052018.MP.jpg)